jhu-cisst/mechatronics-embedded/ReadMe.md

 ## Xilinx Tool Version Dependencies

-Following are the dependencies on the Xilinx tool versions (2022.2, 2023.x, 2024.x):
+Significant effort has been made to handle most differences between the Xilinx tool versions (2022.2, 2023.x, 2024.x).
+The main items to note are:

+### **Vivado (block_design)**

+The block design was created using Vivado 2022.2 and exported as a TCL file, `exported-block-v31.tcl`.
-* **block_design (Vivado)**: the exported TCL file, `exported-block-v31.tcl`, contains the Vivado version string ("2022.2").
-This is the only substantive difference between the TCL files exported by 2022.2, 2023.x, and 2024.x so the current solution is to replace the version string while copying the file from the source tree to the build tree.
+This file contains the Vivado version string ("2022.2"), which so far is the only substantive difference between the TCL files exported by 2022.2, 2023.x, and 2024.x.
+Thus, the current solution is to replace the version string while copying the file from the source tree to the build tree.
 A different solution may be necessary if there are more substantive changes in future Vivado versions.

-* **platform_standalone (Vitis)**: no differences (auto-detects correct light-weight IP library version, e.g., "lwip211", "lwip213", "lwip220")

-* **platform_linux (Vitis)**: no differences.

-* **petalinux (Petalinux)**: no differences
+Following is the process for evaluating a new version of Vivado (202x.y):
+1. Build target FpgaV31BlockDesign (for now, ignore the message "Vivado 202x.y not yet tested")
+2. Make sure Vivado is in your path (e.g., `. settings64.sh`)
+3. Change to the `block_design` directory in the build tree
+4. Run `vivado FpgaV31BlockDesign.xpr`
+5. Once Vivado starts, choose "Open Block Design"
+6. In the "Reports" menu, choose "Report IP Status"
+7. Check whether any of the IP cores (processing_system7 or gmii_to_rgmii) need to be upgraded; so far, the IP core versions have been the same for all tested versions of Vivado
+8. In the "File" menu, choose "Export..Export Block Design" to write a TCL file
+9. Compare the TCL file exported above to `exported-block-v31.tcl` and check for any substantive differences

+Once the new version of Vivado is tested, it can be added to `UseVivado.cmake` to eliminate the warning message.

+### **Petalinux**

+The main issues so far have involved the configuration file `config`, which is in the `project_spec/configs` directory in the build tree.
+The current approach is to rely on the defaults created by the Petalinux tools, and then update `config` by appending `fpgav3-fragments.cfg`.

+There currently is one complexity, which is that the FLASH configuration entries contained the term BANKLESS in all tested versions of Petalinux prior to 2024.2, but it is no longer present in 2024.2.
+Rather than hard-coding for a specific Petalinux version, the approach is to examine the system-generated `config` to check whether or not it uses BANKLESS, and then to modify the contents of `fpgav3-fragments.cfg` (if needed) prior to appending it.
+This is handled by `PetalinuxConfigUpdate.cmake`.

+When evaluating a new version of Petalinux, it is recommended to examine the `config` files generated during the build process, which are archived in the `fpgav3-configs` directory in the build tree:

+* `config.default`: default configuration created by petalinux-create; generally not necessary to look at this
+* `config.hw`: configuration file after loading the hardware (XSA) file
+* `config.cfg`: configuration file after appending `fpgav3-fragments.cfg` and calling `petalinux-config -c kernel`

+It is recommended to compare `config.cfg` to `config.hw` to determine whether the expected changes (from `fpgav3-fragments.cfg`) have been incorporated.
+It may also be useful to compare `config.hw` and/or `config.cfg` to the corresponding files from previously tested versions of Petalinux.

+in addition, there is a `rootfs_config` file in `project_spec/configs` and also archived versions in the `fpgav3-configs` directory.
+This is less important because the root file system packages are now specified in `petalinux-image-minimal.bbappend`, which is in the `recipes-core/images` directory.

+Note that many of the archived config files in `fpgav3-configs` are also used as build targets, so deleting them will cause parts of the system to be rebuilt.

 ## Building on Ubuntu 20.04 / 22.04